migtools/mig-controller/docs/scenarios/nfs-pv/README.md

 ### 7. Inspect migration results on destination cluster

-Logging into the destination cluster, we should now see a running mysql pod in the 'mysql-persistent' namespace, matching what existed on the source cluster.
+Logging into the destination cluster, we should now see a running mysql pod in the `mysql-persistent` namespace, matching what existed on the source cluster.

 ```
 $ oc get pods -n mysql-persistent